-Honors Research Experience (HRE) - For the fall semester, students enroll in GNEG 1311H Honors Research Experience I. These students attend weekly research seminars delivered by University of Arkansas faculty and learn to utilize library resources to conduct background research on engineering topics.
+Honors Research Experience (HRE) - For the fall semester, students enroll in GNEG 131H1 Honors Research Experience I. These students attend weekly research seminars delivered by University of Arkansas faculty and learn to utilize library resources to conduct background research on engineering topics.
 Students also begin working in teams on undergraduate research projects defined and mentored by a member of the College of Engineering faculty.
-Students continue their research in the spring semester in GNEG 1321H Honors Research Experience II.
+Students continue their research in the spring semester in GNEG 132H1 Honors Research Experience II.

-Honors Innovation Experience (HIE) - For the fall semester, students enroll in GNEG 1411H Honors Innovation Experience I. These students will explore topics in innovation and entrepreneurship including lean start-ups, intellectual property, venture capital, product costs, and marketing channels via seminars presented by industry professionals.
+Honors Innovation Experience (HIE) - For the fall semester, students enroll in GNEG 141H1 Honors Innovation Experience I. These students will explore topics in innovation and entrepreneurship including lean start-ups, intellectual property, venture capital, product costs, and marketing channels via seminars presented by industry professionals.
 Students will work in interdisciplinary teams of engineering and business students and have University of Arkansas faculty mentors with experience in innovation or entrepreneurship to help them with innovative design projects.
 Students will consider product market and business development plans.
-In the spring semester, students continue to develop their innovative design in GNEG 1421H Honors Innovation Experience II.
+In the spring semester, students continue to develop their innovative design in GNEG 142H1 Honors Innovation Experience II.

-In April, students in HRE and HIEparticipate in the Honors Engineering Symposium.
+In April, students in HRE and HIE participate in the Honors Engineering Symposium.
 For the symposium, each team of students participates in a poster session and delivers a 15-minute technical presentation.
 All symposium activities are judged by a panel comprised of former symposium participants.

-Students who are admitted into HRE or HIE will also be required to enroll in the Honors Experience theme for GNEG 1111H Honors Introduction to Engineering I along with their desired Honors Experience course.
-This section of GNEG 1111H will not include the programming component; instead, students will complete self-paced, online work to master fundamental engineering skills.
+Students who are admitted into HRE or HIE will also be required to enroll in the Honors Experience theme for GNEG 111H1 Honors Introduction to Engineering I along with their desired Honors Experience course.
+In this section of GNEG 111H1, students will complete self-paced online work to cover the skills introduced in GNEG courses.
 Students will attend in-person drills.